 You can either upload a CSV or TXT file or copy and paste the data.
 That file can either include columns consisting of Event Descriptors (Event Time, Event Name, Value and Currency) or 17 Identifiers.

-Those Identifiers should look familiar to you if you’ve created Data Custom Audiences lately.
+Those Identifiers should look familiar to you if you’ve created A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads. lately.
 It’s essentially the same process.